rooty123/selfymail/README.md

 * Access telegram bot [@selfymailbot](https://t.me/selfymailbot) to get the WG config.
 You need to set correct MX record during this step
 * Wait to be approved (usually it takes up to several hours, but automation is in TODO)
 * Save `wg0.conf` to `wg/wg0.conf`
 * Run `./selfymail.sh` and answer a few questions.
 Docker compose will be launched.
+Self-singed certificates will be issued.

 ### Usage